yahah100/BatteryPackLife/README.md

 ## Welcome contributions

 To facilitate advances on battery life prediction, the community needs standardized datasets.
 However, the available battery life datasets are typically stored in different places and different formats.
-We have put great efforts in integrating 13 public datasets and 3 our datasets.
+We have put great efforts in integrating 13 previously available datasets and 3 our datasets.
 We warmly welcome contributions from the community to further enhance this collection by submitting datasets standardized according to the BatteryLife standards.

 If you are interested in contributing, please either submit a pull request or contact us via email at rtan474@connect.hkust-gz.edu.cn and whong719@connect.hkust-gz.edu.cn.
 Kindly include a list of contributors in your pull request or email.
 We will acknowledge all contributors in the acknowledgement section of this repository.